Castium Revelio: “The King’s Man” and the “Red Son”

 Digital Spy reports that a reboot of the classic UK children's literary character Worzel Gummidge, a scarecrow capable of coming to life, is on the horizon.
 Two hour-long films - The Scarecrow of Scatterbrook and The Green Man - will air on the BBC around Christmastime, with Mackenzie Crook playing the titular scarecrow, Michael Palin the Green Man, and Zoë Wanamaker (Madam Hooch) Lady Bloomsbury Barton, eccentric local aristocrat, in the second episode.
 "The whole thing is so charming and inventive," Wanamaker said.
 "It's the sort of thing I'd watch.
 I'm sure it will be a huge success."

 John Cleese (Nearly Headless Nick) has been a busy man of late.
 The actor will be voicing Otto Von Walrus in the animated film Arctic Dogs alongside Jeremy Renner, Heidi Klum, Anjelica Huston, and Alec Baldwin.
-That movie is scheduled to premiere November 1, and you can view the poster and a pair of trailers below.
+That movie is scheduled to premiere November 1, and you can view a pair of trailers below.

 Finally, on the Monty Python front, a special 50th-anniversary vinyl release of Monty Python Sings (Again) is available now in the UK and will be available October 11 in the US.
 A new set of rare, previously unseen photos from the set of Monty Python's Flying Circus has also been released, which you can view in the gallery below, and a tribute to the comedy troupe by way of a "Parrot Sketch" spoof was also shared online by South Park.